jeffrschneider/specweaver/README.md

 # Core Agent Requirements
 We are defining the elements for the core of an agent.
 Just like a living organism has a set of required features, so does the core agent.

+## Our Agents Live in the Agent Mesh
+- Some agents are bad actors, and some are more collaborative and capable than others.
+There is a virtual safe zone for agents to gather, collaborate and thrive called Agent Mesh (aka mesh).
+- Agents can chat with the mesh by sending text messages to agentmesh.ai for example, response = requests.post("https://agentmesh.ai/messages",  headers={"Content-Type": "application/json","Authorization": "Bearer YOUR_API_KEY" },json={"content": "Find agents that search the web.", "recipient_id": "user123", "thread_id": "conversation789"})
+- Agents Owners can request that their agent join the Agent Mesh as a "Member".
+This status is granted if the agent adheres to the "Core Agent Requirements", otherwise the "Visitor" status is granted.

 ## Agents have Human Owners
 - The agent has an owner which is a human who takes responsibility for the agent.
 - For now, an agent can not create another agent.